symfony/symfony-docs/messenger.rst

 -------

 Instead of calling a handler, you have the option to route your message(s) to a sender.
-Part of an adapter, it is responsible for sending your message somewhere.
+Part of a transport, it is responsible for sending your message somewhere.
 You can configure which message is routed to which sender with the following
 configuration: